The Office of Industry Collaboration serves as the portal to CU-Boulder industry opportunities. CU-Boulder Industry Brochure

 See links below for information on the above.

-The Industry office's role is to facilitate the connection between businesses and campus units/personnel ready to engage in solving business problems.
-The office will support connections to all areas of the campus: research, career services, student employment, technology transfer, contributions, etc. The Industry office will also oversee the administrative details so that the team can start quickly on your project.
+The Office of Industry Collaboration's role is to facilitate the connection between businesses and campus units/personnel ready to engage in solving business problems.
+The office will support connections to all areas of the campus: research, career services, student employment, technology transfer, contributions, etc. The Office of Industry Collaboration will also oversee the administrative details so that the team can start quickly on your project.

 Let the Office of Industry Collaboration help connect you to the CU-Boulder resource of interest.

-Sponsored Research - working with you, our world-class experts can conduct fundamental or applied research in areas of mutual interest.
-Contact the Industry Office for help in finding the research unit most closely tied to your area of interest.
-To find out more about the wide range of sponsored research at CU-Boulder, click here
+Sponsored Research: Working with you, our world-class experts can conduct fundamental or applied research in areas of mutual interest.
+Contact the Office of Industry Collaboration for help in finding the research unit most closely tied to your area of interest.
+To find out more about the wide range of sponsored research at CU-Boulder, click here.

-Consulting - some CU-Boulder faculty do consulting for businesses on a private basis to support work on your existing processes and products.
+Consulting: Some CU-Boulder faculty provide consulting for businesses on a private basis to support work on your existing processes and products.
 CU-Boulder is not a party to these agreements.
 These do not use CU-Boulder facilities or utilize the intellectual property developed on other sponsored research projects.

-Equipment - the CU-Boulder equipment and test capabilities are being gathered.
-The Equipment page will contain this information.
+Research Services: The CU-Boulder equipment and testing capabilities are being gathered.
+The Research Services page will contain this information.

 contact us to send us an inquiry specifying your needs or